 Even if you are medically fit to leave hospital you may not be able to return home yet.
 You may need rehabilitation before going home or before moving to another place.
 Rehabilitation is given to people whose physical abilities have decreased through illness, and is arranged by the NHS.
 You will be helped to regain life skills, return to independent living or supported to manage your condition or disability with a positive but realistic outlook.
 This differs from reablement support.
 In Camden, rehabilitation is provided at St Pancras Hospital.

 If you have greater needs it may not be possible to return home and another option could be considered.
-There are a number of supported housing options which could support you to live independently in accommodation which may better support your ongoing needs.
+There are a number of supported housing options which could support you to live independently in accommodation which may better suit your ongoing needs.
 This includes sheltered housing and extra care sheltered accommodation.
-Go to the Supported housing section to find out more .
+Go to the Supported housing section to find out more.
 However, if your needs cannot be met in these settings, then other options include moving to a residential or a nursing care home.

 You may be required to pay towards some of the care options detailed above.
 Go to the Paying for care page to find out more.